DocumaticAI/doculog/README.md

 ### Configuration

-You can configure how `autolog` runs by adding a `tool.autolog` section to `pyproject.toml`.
+You can configure how `doculog` runs by adding a `tool.doculog` section to `pyproject.toml`.

 | Field | Purpose | Required | Default value |